 January 22, 2021 by: Jeffrey Pauletto

-A gateway response code is a multi-digit code identifying whether a transaction is declined or approved.
-This code will indicate what action needs to be taken, if any, to retry the transaction.
+Gateway response codes are multi-digit codes identifying whether a transaction is declined or approved.
+These codes will indicate what action needs to be taken, if any, to retry the transaction.

 Why are response codes difficult to handle?